 POLICY: Dumpster locations and odors need to be addressed.
-All new buildings should exceed the current zoning standards of 3.5 stories or 45 feet.
+All new buildings should identify locations for dumpsters preferably on the property not in public alleys or right-of-ways.
+Require screening and enclosure of dumpsters.

 POLICY: Require all new buildings to be at least two-stories tall downtown.